 The Committee reviews any measures OIC management takes to exemplify and promote public service values and to ensure compliance with laws, regulations, policies and standards of ethical conduct.

-During the August 2014 meeting, Committee members discussed the OIC’s Code of Values and Ethics.
+During the November 2015 meeting, the OIC Champion for the Code of Values and Ethics discussed the changes that were made in the OIC’s Code of Values and Ethics.

 4.2 Risk management